ikt32/GTAVManualTransmission/doc/README.md

 * `1`: Debug info onscreen with input metrics and other data.

 ## `settings_wheel.ini`
 This file contains all settings for the wheel controls.
-As this is fairly complex to do manually, using the GUI is recommended.
+I recommend using __DIUtil.exe__ to configure the axis-inputs and H-shifter.

 DirectInput steering wheels are fully supported!
 Every axis, button and 8 directions on the D-pad are supported for inputs.
 Additionally, steering wheel